 He says that Whitmore is his real name; he’s a real A&E doctor; and he can afford such a nice, big house because he has family money.
 Also, he’s for reals a superhero who’s trying to get into her pants.
 Looks like he’s successful.

 Ysabeau meets Gerbert outside in the middle of the night on the Sept-Tours grounds.
 He makes a sarcastic remark, trying to turn the outdoor meeting into proof that she has something to hide.
-But honestly, he was part of Diana’s kidnapping and he kidnapped Ysabeau in the distant past.
+But honestly, he was part of Diana’s kidnapping last season and he kidnapped Ysabeau in the distant past.
 Who’d want him in the house?

 When she doesn’t bite, he explicitly brings up the rumors that Sarah and Em are staying with her and how wrong all of this fraternizing between witches and vampires is.
 He accuses Matthew of going against the needs of vampires as a whole by choosing a witch as his mate and implies that Philippe would strongly disapprove.
 Gerbert knows Matthew and Diana are somewhere in time, but he wants to know what their plan is.